Table of Contents[Hide][Show]

-Most professionals SEO Audits cover a multiple number of critical checkpoints that range from accessibility and indexation essentials onto penalty audits and even SERPs or competitor analysis, depending on scope and budget.
+Most professional SEO Audits cover multiple numbers of critical checkpoints that range from accessibility and indexation essentials to penalty audits and even SERPs or competitor analysis, depending on scope and budget.

-In this article I aim to highlight specific areas that, in my opinion, should get a little more attention.
+In this article, I aim to highlight specific areas that, in my opinion, should get a bit more attention.

-These areas or checkpoint can be a less common yet essential, to avoid SEO disasters, particularly for websites targetting International markets:
+These areas or checkpoints can be less common yet essential to avoid SEO disasters, particularly for websites targetting International markets:

 - Inconsistent url casing